-Owning a home gives you access to special tax breaks, and taking advantage of them could help you at tax time.
+Owning a home gives you access to special federal income tax breaks, and taking advantage of them could help you at tax time.

 “Many homeowners miss out on a lot of deductions every year because they aren’t aware of all the savings opportunities available to them,” says Josh Zimmelman, president of Westwood Tax and Consulting.